-Admission Policy for Deighton Gates Primary School for admission in September 2019
+Admission Policy for Deighton Gates Primary School for entry to Reception in September 2020

-The Chief Executive of Leeds City Council makes the offer of a school place at Deighton Gates Primary School for Reception on behalf of the Governing Body who are the admitting authority.
+The Chief Executive of Leeds City Council makes the offer of a school place for Reception at Deighton Gates Primary School on behalf of the Governing Body who are the admitting authority for the school.

 Headteachers or school-based staff are not authorised to offer a child a place for Reception for September entry.

 The Governing Body of Deighton Gates Primary School makes the offer of places in all other year groups and for entry to Reception outside the normal admissions round.

 30 places will be available at Deighton Gates Primary School for entry in Reception in September 2020.

 Where there are fewer applicants than places available, all applicants will be offered a place.

 Where Deighton Gates Primary School is the school named on a child’s Education Health and Care Plan (EHCP), the child will be admitted to the school.